You Are Here: Greyghost > About This Web Server and the Site

 cause me to become annoyed.
 Likewise, don't link to this site from any

 sort of high volume site like Slashdot.
+If you ignore this warning, you

 If I ever do find myself with the use of a proper data center and